 Jane: 57 year old Pharmaceutical Sales Manager

-Children: 2 (26 & 28)
+Children: 2 (26 and 28)

 Annual Income: $235,000

-Annual Savings: $12,000 to her individual account, $10,000 to a company stock purchase plan, $23,000 to
+Annual Savings: $12,000 to her individual account, $10,000 to her company stock purchase plan, and $23,000 to her 401(k) plan

 iThrive Life Planning Process™

 Estate Planning: Worked with Jane’s attorney to update her Will and Powers of Attorney.
 Also aligned her beneficiary designations to her updated estate planning documents.

-The above is a hypothetical case study and not based on actual individual client results.The results achieved in our simulations do not guarantee future investment results.
+The results achieved in our simulations do not guarantee future investment results.
 It is possible that the markets will perform better or worse than shown in the case study; that the actual results of an investor who invests in the manner these case studies suggest will be better or worse than the projections; and that an investor may lose money by investing in the manner the case studies suggest.
 The case studies assume the reinvestment of dividends and do not include transaction costs for purchases and sales of equities and bonds or mutual funds and ETFs.
 We assume no deduction for advisory fees, and that assets are allocated in the manner the projections suggest until the hypothetical client reaches age 95.
 The final results also address such factors such as annual spending, annual savings, timing and cost of goals.
 Although the information contained herein has been obtained from sources believed to be reliable, its accuracy and completeness cannot be guaranteed.
 While the case study results reflect rigorous application of the investment strategy selected, hypothetical results have certain limitations and should not be considered indicative of future results or results for any individual investor.
 In particular, they do not reflect actual trading in an account, so there is no guarantee that an actual account would have achieved these results shown.
-The 62% (before) and 79% (after) illustrated probabilities of success were derived from licensed forecasting software.
+The 63% (before) and 79% (after) illustrated probabilities of success were derived from licensed forecasting software.
 The forecasting results are based on a Monte Carlo simulation.
-In addition to the facts listed in the case study: Investment assumptions in the before scenario include a 10.11% hypothetical average rate of return with a 13.87% standard deviation, while investment assumptions in the “after” scenario includes a 7.72% average hypothetical rate of return with a 12.13% standard deviation.
-Annual goal inflation assumptions include 3.0% for Retirement - Basic Living Expense, 5.15% for Health Care, 2.35% for Wedding Funding, and 2.35% for Travel.
+In addition to the facts listed in the case study: Investment assumptions in the “before” scenario include a 8.10% hypothetical average rate of return with a 13.87% standard deviation, while investment assumptions in the “after” scenario includes a 7.72% average hypothetical rate of return with a 12.13% standard deviation.
+Annual goal inflation assumptions include 2.35% for Retirement - Basic Living Expense, 5.15% for Health Care, 2.35% for Wedding Funding, and 2.35% for Travel.
 Marginal tax rate assumptions include 35% for federal and 3.07% for state.
-Long-term capital gains are taxed at 20%.
-A federal standard deduction of $24,000 was assumed.
+Long-term capital gains are taxed at 15%.
+A federal standard deduction of $12,400 was assumed.
 85% of Social Security income was included as taxable income.
-Social Security income was estimated to be applied for at 70 years for the hypothetical client, with the assumption of $44,267/year of social security income.
-Social Security income assumed inflation rate was 1.5% per year.
+Social Security income was estimated to be applied for at 67 years for the hypothetical client, with the assumption of $38,138 per year of Social Security income.
+Social Security income assumed inflation rate was 1.25% per year.